nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   e.g. if you specify `n/item1 n/item2`, only `n/item2` will be taken.

 * Extraneous parameters for commands that do not take in parameters (such as `list`, `exit` and `clear`) will be ignored.<br>
-  e.g. if the command specifies `list 123`, it will be interpreted as `help`.
+  e.g. if the command specifies `list 123`, it will be interpreted as `list`.

 </div>